-High heels may look great in the moment but can lead to serious health risks in the future.
+High heels may look great at the moment but can lead to serious health risks in the future.

-Have you ever wondered why women buy so many high heeled shoes?
+Have you ever wondered why women buy so many high-heeled shoes?
 They buy and buy and hoard them in their closets until countless boxes begin to turn into miniature mountain formations.
 We rarely have an honest answer as to how or why we acquired this borderline obsession either, especially when we know they can cause us numerous health issues and foot pain.
+Prolong use of high heels poses a health risk including the risk of developing chronic foot and ankle pain.

 Obsession or not, women already are four times more likely to encounter foot-related health issues and high heels aren’t helping the situation.
-Wearing high heels as much as women do can increase the chances of developing physical problems such arthritis, chronic-knee pain, sprained ankles and even back problems.
+Wearing high heels as much as women do can increase the chances of developing physical problems such as arthritis, chronic knee pain, sprained ankles, and even back problems.

 Wearing high heels can increase your risk of osteoarthritis.